By Eric Vandenbroeck and

 Gandhi’s depiction of the ‘nation in danger’ was a link between national unity

 and state security.
-At the heart of her message was the claim that the national security required a strong centralized state
+At the heart of her message was the claim that the

-perceived as either anti-national or treasonous, and
+either anti-national or treasonous, and were commonly dealt with as

-were commonly dealt with as problems of law and order and not politics.
+problems of law and order and not politics.

-The resu1t was that
+The result was that

 political conflicts which derived fundamentally from a crisis in relations